Changissnz/selfinterest/README.md

 in the category of correspondence theory, is the human being that is bound to a right principle must not forsake the principle, lest they also forsake their ethical composition, that from the kernel of goodness.
-This, in turn, leads to the predictability of a human being that belongs to a social order, bound by that principle.
-This specific human being has an aversion to deliberating on the principle, acting in line for the principle, such that the principle is the true metaphorical light at the end of the tunnel, not the gains, promised possibly with an underlying deception, obtained by acting in contradiction to the principle.
+This, in turn, leads to some predictability of a human being that belongs to a social order, bound by that principle.
+This specific human being has an aversion to deliberating on the principle, and act in line for the principle, such that the principle is the true metaphorical light at the end of the tunnel, not the gains, promised possibly with an underlying deception, obtained by acting in contradiction to the principle.
 The preferred